 Other branches provide Makerspace activities and kits throughout the year - check in with your local library branch for more information.

 What kind of activities and projects do you have?

 The Makerspace has a variety of materials and tools.
 Some popular activities include: sewing, embroidery, drawing, origami, recycled material construction, felting, and jewelry making.
 We also offer occasional “Messy Day” activities, including paper mache, painting, slime making, and clay.
 Tools available include sewing machines and equipment, hot glue guns, wire cutters, and much more!
 Some materials, such as fabric, thread, paper, cardboard, etc are provided but because most Makerspace materials are donated we ask that you conserve materials.
 You can always bring in your own materials to use in your projects!

 Who can come to the Makerspace?
 Do I need to have a library card to participate?

 Anyone above 5 years old is welcome to participate with a signed participation waiver.
-Kids kindergarten age - 3rd grade may participate with an actively participating adult chaperone.
-Due to the nature of tools and activities in the space, children younger than Kindergarten age are not allowed, even with a chaperone.
+Children in 3rd grade and below may participate with an actively participating adult chaperone.
+Due to the nature of tools and activities in the space, children younger than Kindergarten age are not allowed in the Makerspace, even with a chaperone.

 You do not need a library card to participate, or be a Mono County resident!
 Visitors are welcome.

 Are there any Maker opportunities if I can't come in during the drop-in hours?

+Yes!
 Come check out our Makerspace Book Collection and Check-Out Kits on the 2nd Floor of the Mammoth Lakes Library.
-Check-out Kits cover a variety of skills and supplies, such as learning to crochet or watercolor technique.
+Check-out Kits cover a variety of skills and supplies, such as learning to crochet or experimenting with watercolor techniques.
 Both Maker books and Check-Out Kits can be placed on hold and transferred to another branch.

 Do you accept donations?

 Does the Makerspace need volunteers?

-Please click here to find our volunteer application, fill it out and bring into the Mammoth Lakes Library and we will contact you about opportunities.
+Please click here to find our volunteer application, fill it out and bring it into the Mammoth Lakes Makerspace during our open hours and we will contact you about opportunities.

 What is the best way to get in contact with the Makerspace?